 The Most Common Cause

-Bleeding gums are most often caused by plaque – and the millions of bacteria in it – found at or below the gum line being left to develop into gingivitis.
+Bleeding gums are most often caused by harmful plaque – and the millions of bacteria in it – found at or below the gum line being left to develop into gingivitis.
 Gingivitis, a mild form of gum disease, may require treatment and improved oral hygiene to help eliminate it.
 If left untreated, bleeding gums and gingivitis can lead to a more serious form of gum disease called periodontitis.

 If you don’t have gingivitis, but still suffer from bleeding gums, don’t ignore the problem.
 Bleeding gums can also be caused by bleeding disorders, leukemia, vitamin K deficiency, hormonal changes, scurvy or the use of blood thinners.
 If you notice bleeding from your gums, it’s best to consult with your dentist or doctor to determine the cause.